 There were still obstacles to overcome.
 Initially, the Wheat Board would only provide one permit book to the Matador farm instead of allowing one permit book for each farmer.
 The taxation department insisted on taxing the farm as a corporation, with the result that more income tax was owed than would have been if each member of the co-operative farm filed as an individual.
 Despite these problems the Matador Co-operative farmers overcame the obstacles, diversified their agricultural base and ran a very successful operation, including grain, cattle, sheep, chickens and turkeys.
 Despite a couple of crop failures in the early years due to hail and drought, Matador was soon producing large quantities of high-quality grain, so much, in fact, that the farm was unable to either market it or store it when the quota system was introduced in 1950.
 As a result, the Matador diversified into livestock, a move made easier by the large pool of labour available on a co-operatively run farm.
 For a number of years Matador was a thriving community, with its own school and co-operative store.

 Changes occurred in membership over the years.
 As single men married and began to raise families, they had houses built for them with garden spaces.
 Conditions continued to improve on the Matador.
 Then, in 1956, things started to unravel for the co-operative farm movement.
 In 1956, the right-to-purchase clause in the original leases kicked in and the farm faced its first major internal crisis.
 Three members left the co-op, taking their houses and families to the neighbouring village of Kyle.
 Although this loss was partially made up for by new members, the general decline in co-op farming became apparent.
+Three more members left before 1960.
 The decline was already established in the other communities as well.
-By 1960, another two families had left.

 The Matador Farming Pool operated until 2011 when members sold the farm to private interests and thus ends the story of the Matador Co-op Farm.